 Instead, choose desserts that have rich filling ingredients that give a tasty dessert without the need for extra icing.
 How about one of these ideas, instead of frosted cupcakes?

 This Sweet Corn and Coconut Pudding has a creamy texture made from sweetened condensed milk, fresh coconut and summer fresh corn kernels.
-Make it in a big bowl and place on the table in individual plastic containers for an easy to eat and creamy dessert that won’t mind the heat.

 These delicious strawberry oatmeal bars have a yummy fresh strawberry filling and crumble and crust made from brown sugar, oats and whole wheat flour.
 They hold up well in the eat and have a summer fresh taste.